CoalB/BoloBall/README.md

 # BoloBall
-This is a game that was originally on a floppy disk I used to play.
+This is based on a game that was originally on a floppy disk I used to play.